thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: What?!

 0: That's the point.
 No one within mathematics really "likes" ZFC.
 Even set theorists who chose axiomatic set theory as their favorite area to focus on.
-Now to be fair the book isn't entirely about ZFC.
-But a third of it is devoted to set theory and "standard foundations," and the guy who wrote this part is a very competent logician.
+Now to be fair, that book isn't entirely about ZFC.
+But a third of it is devoted to set theory and "standard foundations," and the guy who wrote this part is a super competent logician.
+Intensely smart guy named Jeff Hirst.
 Not intending to single out the author.
 This is just sort of how ZFC is viewed.
-That "paradise" is pretty clearly the "paradise Cantor created" that David Hilbert's always quoting as talking about.
+That "paradise" is pretty clearly the "paradise Cantor created" that David Hilbert's always quoted talking about.
 That's informal set theory, the kind that uses standard mathematical reasoning and eventually leads to paradoxes.
 And "these Hell torments" are axiomatic set theory.

 1: And this is a book _about axiomatic set theory?_

 0: Yep.
 At least this part is.
 This book is extremely good at choosing quotes for section headings.
 A lot of the quotes in this section are about hell.
+Or L, which is a thing Gödel invented in the course of studying, well, axiomatic set theory.

 ![[zfc-hirst-07.jpg]]

 1: Damn, seems like mathematicians really don't like axiomatic set theory.

 0: Yeah, there are a bunch of dog whistles throughout this part about how mathematics probably needs some new foundations.
+Can't disagree.

 ![[zfc-hirst-10.jpg]]